 1. On-demand web applications

 This kind of application makes the connection smoother between users and different types of businesses.
 They could be anything from a taxi booking app, a food delivery app, or grocery delivery.
-There’s plenty of companies that could benefit from a web application still.
+There are plenty of companies that could benefit from a web application still.

 2. Job recruitment web apps

 Finding a job doesn’t have to be complicated anymore.
-You can find anything on the Internet, so why not the perfect career?
+You can find anything online, so why not the perfect career?
 From professional social media, like Linkedin, to fully-fledged recruitment platforms, this kind of software became popular.
 Whether you’re looking for freelance or full-time employees, it’s never been easier to hire Magento experts, a Laravel developer, or mobile app developers for your business ideas.